syntasso/workshop/enhancing-a-promise/README.md

 As a refresher, a Promise consists of three parts:

-* `xaasCrd`: the CRD exposed to the users of the [Promise](../writing-a-promise/README.md). <br/>
-  📣&nbsp;&nbsp;&nbsp;**Here is where we will introduce a `costCentre` property so the user knows to put it in the request**
+* `xaasCrd`: the CRD exposed to the users of the [Promise](../writing-a-promise/README.md). 📣&nbsp;&nbsp;&nbsp;**Here is where we will introduce a `costCentre` property so the user knows to put it in the request**
 * `workerClusterResources`: the description of all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments.
-* `xaasRequestPipeline`: the pipeline that will create the resources required to run Postgres on a worker cluster.
-Here is where we'll set the value for the `costCentre` label based on the user input.
+* `xaasRequestPipeline`: the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster.

 So for this step we need to update `xaasCrd` in the definiton of our Promise (`postgres-promise.yaml`).